 Figure 8.3.2.2-1: MMTel Enabler Client in the UE requests the DC application profile list

 1. The MMTel Enabler Client in the UE sends a Get Root application request to MMTel Enabler Server to get the Root application.
 The request message includes information elements as specified in Table 8.3.2.3.1-1.
-The application type is used by MMTel Enabler Server to suggest DC applications for download.

 NOTE 1: In a implementation, the DCSF may support the DC application profile functionality of MMTel Enabler Server function, the DCSF may also interact with the MMTel Enabler Server to support this procedure, i.e. The MMTel Enabler Client sends a request to the DCSF, which then sends the request to the MMTel Enabler Server.
 The response in the opposite direction is also sent to the MMTel Enabler Client through the DCSF.